Portfolio Analysis- 7 Methods And Techniques For Product Position

 The matrix design recognises potential losers along with developing winners.

-Apart from the above distributions, the matrix is segmented into 3 zones namely;- push zone, caution zone and the danger zone.
+Apart from the above distributions, the matrix is segmented into 3 zones namely;- the push zone, the caution zone and the danger zone.

 Market Life Cycle-Competitive Strength Matrix